ansibleguy/infra_pki/README.md

 * **Warning:** Not every setting/variable you provide will be checked for validity.
 Bad config might break the role!

+* **Note:** If you want to read a good explanation of how 'keyUsage' and 'extendedKeyUsage' is to be used - check out this StackExchange answer: [LINK](https://superuser.com/questions/738612/openssl-ca-keyusage-extension/1248085#1248085)

 ## Setup

 For this role to work - you must install its dependencies first: